easyntropy/easyntropy-docs/src/docs/documentation/index.md

 ### Usage

-Once your contract implements the `EasyntropyConsumer` interface, you can start using the oracle.
+Once your contract inherits from `EasyntropyConsumer`, you can start using the oracle.

 To make a RNG request, call the `easyntropyRequestWithCallback()` function  (provided by `EasyntropyConsumer`) on *your* contract.
 The fee will be automatically sent along with the transaction.